 Curves tend to continue to increase throughout adult life due to degeneration of the discs, arthritis and poor bone quality.

 If there is suspicion or a strong family history of a scoliosis deformity, a qualified spine specialist should be consulted.
-Scoliosis can be diagnosed easily with a physical exam and full-length spine radiographs.
+Scoliosis can be diagnosed easily with a physical exam and full-length spine X-rays.
 Additional testing may be recommended if other potential causes of the curvature are suspected.

 In most instances, only observation is required for curves less than 20 degrees in younger patients or larger curves in mature teenagers.
-Bracing has been shown to be up to 75% effective in preventing curves of 20 to 45 degrees in growing adolescents from progressing to the point of requiring surgery.
+Bracing has been shown to be up to 75% effective in preventing curves of 20 degrees to 45 degrees in growing adolescents from progressing to the point of requiring surgery.